gregs1104/pgtune/README.rst

 -------------------

 There is no need to build/compile pgtune, it is a Python script.
-Extracting tarball to a convenient location is sufficient.
+Extracting the tarball to a convenient location is sufficient.
-Note that you will need the multiple
+Note that you will need the multiple pg_settings-<version>_<architecture> files included with the program too, pgtune can't work without those.

 RPM Installation
 ----------------